sparkerrecipes/sparkerrecipes.github.io/_recipes/pesto-ribbion-veggie-salad.md

 ### Directions
 1. Put the nuts in a small dry skillet and cook over medium heat until lightly toasted, about 3 minutes; transfer to a plate to cool.
 1. Combine the nuts, basil, parsley, garlic and 1/4 teaspoon salt in a food processor and pulse until very finely ground.
 With the motor running, gradually add the olive oil and process until well combined.
-1. Use a mandolin to slice the vegetables into ribbons.
+1. Use a mandoline to slice the vegetables into ribbons.
 Toss the vegetable ribbons together in a bowl.
 Add enough pesto to your liking, then add the lemon juice and Parmesan and toss to combine.
 Serve immediately.